-Linda Thomas-Hemak, M.D.
+Linda Thomas-Hemak, M.D., FACP, FAAP

-Chief Executive Officer and President
+President and Chief Executive Officer

-A founding board member of the Scranton-based Geisinger Commonwealth School of Medicine, Dr. Thomas-Hemak is actively involved in multiple organizations, countless committees and non-profit boards and workgroups aimed at benefiting the community, generating efficiencies in healthcare delivery, and promoting primary healthcare workforce development, both regionally and nationally.
-She serves on the Pennsylvania Patient-Centered Medical Home Advisory Council, and she is a current governing board member of the Keystone Accountable Care Organization, the Institute of Public Policy and Economic Development, the Center for Health and Human Services Research and Action, and Misericordia University.
+Governor-elect for the eastern region of the American College of Physicians’ Pennsylvania Chapter, she serves as a member of the Advisory Council on Graduate Medical Education of the U.S. Health Resources and Services Administration (HRSA) as well as the Pennsylvania Patient-Centered Medical Home Advisory Council.
+Dr. Thomas-Hemak is a current governing board member of the Keystone Accountable Care Organization, the Institute of Public Policy and Economic Development, and the Center for Health and Human Services Research and Action.
 She is an executive committee member and the current chair of the Northeast Area Health Education Center Governing Board, a committee member of the American College of Physicians Northeast PA Council, as well as the treasurer of the American Association of Teaching Health Centers.
 She also serves on the advisory board of the Health Federation of Philadelphia’s Health Center Controlled Network.

 She was instrumental in the creation of The Wright Center for Graduate Medical Education’s pioneering National Family Medicine Residency Program, designed to address America’s primary care physician shortage and related health disparities through collaborations with Federally Qualified Health Center partners that serve as learning environments for physician learners.

-Additional career highlights include The Wright Center’s 2019 recognition as a Federally Qualified Health Center Look-Alike and the National Committee for Quality Assurance (NCQA)-designated Level 3 Patient Centered Medical Home with NCQA-recognized School-Based and also Behavioral Health Integration; a Robert Wood Johnson Foundation Top 30 Site for National Innovations; a University of California, San Francisco, Center for Excellence in Primary Care and American Association of Medical Colleges’ Premier Primary Care Residency; a Pennsylvania Opioid Use Disorder Center of Excellence (OUD-COE), Pennsylvania Coordinated Medication-Assisted Treatment (PacMAT) program, and a leading partner in Lackawanna County’s Healthy MOMS program for pregnant women struggling with substance use disorder.
-Dr. Thomas-Hemak has also led The Wright Center’s engagement in the Keystone Health Information Exchange and is a vocal advocate for healthcare information interoperability in regards to electronic medical records.
-Notably, she led the pioneering efforts for the national establishment of the HRSA-funded Graduate Medical Education Safety-Net Consortium, with The Wright Center’s now serving as the largest Teaching Health Center network in America.
+Additional career highlights include The Wright Center’s 2019 recognition as a Federally Qualified Health Center Look-Alike and the National Committee for Quality Assurance (NCQA)-designated Level 3 Patient Centered Medical Home with NCQA-recognized School-Based and also Behavioral Health Integration; a Robert Wood Johnson Foundation Top 30 Site for National Innovations; a University of California, San Francisco, Center for Excellence in Primary Care and American Association of Medical Colleges’ Premier Primary Care Residency; a Pennsylvania Opioid Use Disorder Center of Excellence, Pennsylvania Coordinated Medication-Assisted Treatment program, and a leading partner in Lackawanna County’s Healthy MOMS program for pregnant women struggling with substance use disorder.
+Dr. Thomas-Hemak has also led The Wright Center’s engagement in the Keystone Health Information Exchange and is a vocal advocate for health care information interoperability in regards to electronic medical records.
+Notably, she led the pioneering efforts for the national establishment of the HRSA-funded Graduate Medical Education Safety-Net Consortium, with The Wright Center now serving as the largest Teaching Health Center network in America.